forumone/wp-cfm/README.md

 #### Terminology

 **Bundle**: A group of settings that you want to track.
-This could be a single setting, or the entirety of your site.
+This could be a single setting, or all of your site's available settings.

 **Push**: Export configuration from your database to the filesystem.